Etheirys/Brio/README.md

 # Brio
-Brio is a small utility designed to assist with the management and control of actors in GPose.
-It is designed to enhance the experience of users no matter which posing tool they use, whether it be [Anamnesis](https://github.com/imchillin/Anamnesis) or [Ktisis](https://github.com/ktisis-tools/Ktisis).
+Brio is a suite of tools to enhance your GPosing experience, primarily developed by Asgard.
+Brio is currently in alpha, and as such, there may be bugs.
+If you find any, please report them.

 ## Features
+* Actor Posing
+  * While animating
+  * Adjust actor positions without them resetting
+  * Overlay and graphical posing modes
 * Creation and Deletion of GPose actors (up to 39)
+* Edit Actor Appearances
 * Change the Penumbra collection applied to GPose actors
-* Add/Remove/Blend animations on GPose actors (and adjust their speed / scrub through them)
+* Add/Remove/Blend animations on GPose actors (and adjust their speed)
 * Change the active festivals and apply up to 4 at once (Moonfire Faire for fireworks etc)
 * Add/Remove Status Effects on GPose actors
 * Control Time/Weather in both the Overworld and GPose